BIOS3010/Module-4-Pairwise-alignment-2/README.md

 !
 Explain/interpret the reults
 !
 Modify the code above to work for nucleic acids
 !
 Blast a random nucleic acid sequence of 30 letters, and explain the results !
-Try to blast this sequence and explain the results: GTCGTACTCGTATCGTGACTAGCTAGCTGCT
+Try to blast this sequence: GTCGTACTCGTATCGTGACTAGCTAGCTGCT !
+Modify the E-value cutoff to see if you can get some hits
 ```